-On Tuesday evening Mrs. E. Spencer and Mrs. McMellen of the Methodist mission school, gave an interesting entertainment to the Chinese pupils.
-Chin Chin and Dave Hing, the mayor and secretary of Chinatown, were invited to the entertainment, and both say they had a "real good time," and enjoyed the "Melican games" very much.
-Including the Chinese pupils, there were about sixty persons present.
+and Mrs. McMellen of the Methodist mission school, gave an interesting entertainment to the Chinese pupils.
+Chin Chin and Dave Hing, the mayor and secretary of Chinatown, were invited to the entertainment, and both say they had a "real good time," and both say they had a "real good time," and enjoyed the "Melican games" very much.
+In-cluding the Chinese pupils, there were about sixty persons present.